-- How to Recover Files From External Hard Drive After Formatting
+How to Recover Files From External Hard Drive After Formatting

 The best chance to undo the effects of an accidental format is to preserve the data that was stored on the device.
 Stop using it immediately to obtain the best results when attempting data recovery from a formatted external hard disk.
 Disconnect the drive from your computer until you are ready to restore the data from the HDD.
 Proceed to the next step to start recovering from your data loss.

 Disk Drill for Windows provides an intuitive and user-friendly data recovery application that runs on all versions of the operating system.
-Go to the PandoraRecovery website and download the software to your computer.
+Go to the Cleverfiles website and download the software to your computer.
 Make sure not to use the drive that needs recovery for this task, as it may overwrite some of the data you want to restore.

 Install the program by clicking on the downloaded file.
 You will be prompted for your administrator’s password to allow the tool to make system changes.
 Without this level of system access, Disk Drill cannot properly scan and recover your lost data.
 The app will not make any unauthorized changes to your system, so no need to worry about providing your credentials.

-When the scan is complete you will be able to preview the files that Disk Drill can recover from the formatted external hard drive.
-The program displays windows that contain the various types of data that can be recovered, such as documents or images.
+When the scan is complete you will be able to preview the individual recoverable files or retrieve everything in one go—that’s up to you.
+The program displays windows that contain the various types of data that can be recovered, such as documents, pictures, videos, audio files, archives, and others.
 Select the files that you want to recover and click the Recover button to begin the process.
 You will be prompted to choose a recovery location that should NOT be on the drive undergoing the recovery.
 We will mention this fact again as to ignore it puts your efforts at risk of data corruption and files being overwritten.